kubernetes-retired/external-storage/demo/README.md

 But what if Kubernetes does not yet include a provisioner for your preferred volume plugin?
 Kubernetes 1.5 introduces support for [external or out-of-tree provisioners](https://github.com/kubernetes/kubernetes/pull/30285): it now respects any `StorageClass` that specifies a provisioner it doesn't recognize, letting an external provisioner, which can be written, shipped and run independent of Kubernetes, handle it instead. [nfs-provisioner](https://github.com/kubernetes-incubator/nfs-provisioner) is an example of such an external provisioner.

 nfs-provisioner creates NFS-backed PV's, leveraging the NFS volume plugin of Kubernetes, so given the ubiquity of NFS it will work almost anywhere.
 It's ideal for local clusters and dev work, any place a PV is wanted but not the manual work of creating one.
-We'll demonstrate how to get it quickly up and running, following a variation of the [official NFS example](https://github.com/kubernetes/kubernetes/tree/release-1.5/examples/volumes/nfs).
+We'll demonstrate how to get it quickly up and running, following a variation of the Kubernetes repo's [NFS example](https://github.com/kubernetes/kubernetes/tree/release-1.5/examples/volumes/nfs).

 Because it just needs to be able to talk to the Kubernetes API (using [client-go](https://github.com/kubernetes/client-go)), there is a lot of flexibility in how it is run.
 It can be run in Kubernetes as a `Pod`, `Deployment`, `StatefulSet`, or `DaemonSet`; as a standalone Docker container; or as a standalone binary.
 We'll demonstrate running as a deployment.
 All the yaml files we'll use can be found under the `demo` directory of the repo, [here](https://github.com/kubernetes-incubator/nfs-provisioner/tree/master/demo).